OGRECave/ogre/Docs/src/material-scripts.md

 }
 ```

 As you can see, you need to use the keyword ’shared\_params’ and follow it with the name that you will use to identify these shared parameters.
 Inside the curly braces, you can define one parameter per line, in a way which is very similar to the [param\_named](#param_005fnamed) syntax.
+The definition of these lines is:
+@par
-The definition of these lines is: Format: shared\_param\_name &lt;param\_name&gt; &lt;param\_type&gt; \[&lt;\[array\_size\]&gt;\] \[&lt;initial\_values&gt;\]
+Format: shared\_param\_name &lt;param\_name&gt; &lt;param\_type&gt; \[&lt;\[array\_size\]&gt;\] \[&lt;initial\_values&gt;\]

-The param\_name must be unique within the set, and the param\_type can be any one of float, float2, float3, float4, int, int2, int3, int4, matrix2x2, matrix2x3, matrix2x4, matrix3x2, matrix3x3, matrix3x4, matrix4x2, matrix4x3 and matrix4x4.
-The array\_size option allows you to define arrays of param\_type should you wish, and if present must be a number enclosed in square brackets (and note, must be separated from the param\_type with whitespace).
-If you wish, you can also initialise the parameters by providing a list of values.
+@param param_name must be unique within the set
+@param param_type can be any one of float, float2, float3, float4, int, int2, int3, int4, matrix2x2, matrix2x3, matrix2x4, matrix3x2, matrix3x3, matrix3x4, matrix4x2, matrix4x3 and matrix4x4.
+@param array_size allows you to define arrays of param\_type should you wish, and if present must be a number enclosed in square brackets (and note, must be separated from the param\_type with whitespace).
+@param initial_values If you wish, you can also initialise the parameters by providing a list of values.

 Once you have defined the shared parameters, you can reference them inside default\_params and params blocks using [shared\_params\_ref](#shared_005fparams_005fref).
 You can also obtain a reference to them in your code via GpuProgramManager::getSharedParameters, and update the values for all instances using them.